 c.
 Corps for activities exempt from RI regulation (see below) using ENG Form 4345.
 The Corps, not the state, will issue the written verification for such projects once they are approved.

-For a - c above, the Corps will forward copies of the PCN to the RI Historic Preservation and Heritage Commission and the Narragansett andWampanoag Tribal Historic Preservation Offices for projects in their areas of concern (see Section IX, Part C) early in the permit review process.
+For a - c above, the applicant shall include one copy of the notification to or response from the RI Historic Preservation and Heritage Commission (this is the SHPO in RI) and THPO(s) (see Part C below for “Areas of Interest” and GC 6).
+Applicants may submit the SHPO/THPO Notification Form (see Section VIII) but must include the information specified in the form.
+The Corps recommends notifying the SHPO and THPO(s) before submitting the PCN in the event that extensive coordination or archaeological work is required.
+The SHPO and THPO(s) have up to 15 days to respond to the Corps, but the Corps may request expedited review on particular projects, e.g., emergency situations.
+Notification is not required when alternate procedures exist (see GC 28) or the Corps has designated another Federal agency as the lead in accordance with 36 CFR 800.2(a)(2).

 Refer to the information in Section V to ensure the required information for a complete application has been provided to us.
+In most cases, if PCNs satisfy all requirements of the Rhode Island Rules & Regulations Governing the Administration and Enforcement of the RI Freshwater Wetlands Act, they would adequately satisfy the submittal requirements of Section V. However, the Corps reserves the right to request additional information to satisfy the Section V requirements.

 Applicants for PCN activities may not proceed with work in Corps jurisdiction until written verification is received from the Corps or State.